 We visited Cyprus from the end of October until the end of November, and it was PERFECT.
 There were still tourists around so it didn’t feel like a ghost town, but there were also plenty of spaces on the tours that we went on and not many other people around.

 I personally think that September would be a fantastic time to visit Cyprus.
-The peak season is slowing down, hotels are reducing their prices but the weather is still gorgeous.
+The peak season is slowing down, and hotels are reducing their prices but the weather is still gorgeous.
 April/May would also be a good time to visit for similar reasons.

 Once you’re in the country, consider what time of day is best to go.